Don't Forget Your Toothbrush

-Don't Forget Your Toothbrush was a British light entertainment TV programme that aired on Channel 4 from 12 February 1994 to 25 February 1995 and was hosted by Chris Evans.
+Don't Forget Your Toothbrush is a British light entertainment TV programme that aired on Channel 4 from 12 February 1994 to 25 February 1995 and was hosted by Chris Evans.

 Background

 Don't Forget Your Toothbrush was written and presented by Chris Evans in his first major venture away from The Big Breakfast.
 The first pilot was considered unsuccessful by executives and Evans himself.
 Channel 4 chief executive Michael Grade said that the pilot was "like amateur's hour".
 After two failed pilots, the broadcaster was reluctant to waste the money that they had spent developing the show.
 At some point in the process, executive producer Sebastian Scott left the project and Evans invited experienced game show producer William G. Stewart to develop the show.
 The show ran for two series in 1994 and 1995 on Channel 4.
 Shows were transmitted live on Saturday nights the first series at 10pm, the second at 9pm.
 Each episode would be repeated at teatime on the following Monday (series 1) or Sunday (series 2).

 The theme music was composed by David Arnold, though Jools Holland (with his Big Band in series one, and Rhythm and Blues Orchestra in series two) provided the music during the live shows.
-They accompanied the star performers, who included Cher, Barry White, Lulu and Tony Hadley.
+The ensemble provided accompaniment for a musical performance by the star guest of each week's episode; guests included Cher, Barry White, Lulu and Tony Hadley.
 Evans ended each show with a song.
 In series one, he sang Morecambe and Wise's "Bring Me Sunshine" with that week's star guest, while in series two he sang Andy Williams' "It's So Easy".

-The star guest took part in the Superfan quiz to see if they knew more trivia about themselves than a huge fan, against whom they were competing.
-The prize was a possession of the stars that only a true fan would value.
-During the quiz round, usually between questions, Chris Evans would ask for the clock to be stopped, and then have a brief conversation with the celebrity guest regarding the question just asked, before starting it up again for the next one.
+The star guest took part in a "Superfan" quiz, competing against an audience member who was a huge fan of theirs to see which of the two knew more about the guest.
+Evans asked toss-up questions for two minutes, and would often stop the clock after a question to have a brief conversation about it with the guest.
+Both the guest and the fan brought a personal possession to the studio, and the winner received the loser's item (e.g. a fan of Paul Young risking his first snooker trophy, and Young himself risking a coffee percolator).

+Don't Forget Your Toothbrush was also a game show, with members of the audience chosen to participate in a series of humorous challenges and win cash or prizes.
+One game featured during the second series involved home viewers following Evans' instructions to flash their house lights on and off at a particular moment.
+A camera crew in a mystery location would search for someone taking part.
+When a house had been found, Evans would read three unusual facts about that area, then give the occupants two minutes to throw 10 named items out of specific windows (e.g. "Throw a sofa cushion out of the living room window").
+They received £1,000 for winning the game, thrown to them by the crew, and were not named on camera.